-The Advocates Library is the largest legal practitioners’ library in Scotland.
+The Advocates Library (the library of Scotland’s Faculty of Advocates) is the largest legal practitioners’ library in Scotland.
 The web site provides details of library services and access to the online catalogue.
 Also searchable from here are the catalogues of the National Library of Scotland and the Signet Library.

 BIALL was formed in 1969 and is the only professional body to represent and serve information professionals working with legal information in the UK and Ireland.
 It organises training events and conferences and has an active publishing programme.
 Its web site contains news of interest to the profession, diaries of events internal and external, the BIALL Blog (May 2007 onwards), and links arranged by subject.
 The BIALL How Do I? wiki was launched in June 2009.
 This is a wiki created by the BIALL PR Committee with the aim of helping users with legal information enquiries.

 The Bodleian Law Library is part of Oxford University and is the library of the university’s Faculty of Law.
-Its web site provides information about library services and access to Oxford University library catalogues.
+Its web site provides information about library services and access to Oxford University library catalogues: see SOLO: Search Oxford Libraries Online.
 Search results can be refined in order to display Bodleian Law Library holdings only.

 As well as ECLAS, the union catalogue covering the European Commission’s Central Library and around twenty-five smaller specialised libraries, this site also includes a link to the Europe Direct site where there is a directory of European Documentation Centres (EDCs) and Europe Direct information centres (EDICs) in EU member states.